-127. The Committee considered that the obligation in article 10 of the Protocol to notify potentially affected Parties rests solely with the Party of origin.
+111. The Committee considered that the obligation in article 10 of the Protocol to notify potentially affected Parties rests solely with the Party of origin.
 If, under exceptional circumstances, the Party of origin were to seek the assistance of an intermediary in fulfilling its obligations in that respect, it would retain responsibility for any actions or omissions of the intermediary in that regard.
-However, article 17 of the Protocol cannot be interpreted as providing an obligation on the secretariat to act as an intermediary in the protocol (ECE/MP.EIA/IC/2012/2, para.
+However, article 17 of the Protocol cannot be interpreted as providing an obligation on the secretariat to act as an intermediary in the procedures set out in the Protocol (ECE/MP.EIA/IC/2012/2, para.
 17).